Find out why you need to respond to all your online reviews – not just the negative ones.

-Did you notice how I mentioned the keywords "best cosmetic surgeons" and "Maryland" in the reply?
-This is additional relevant content that will enhance the SEO value of that review page, especially for your Google local business listing.
+Note the keywords "best cosmetic surgeons" and "Maryland" in the reply.
+This is additional relevant content that will enhance the SEO value of that review page, especially for your local business listing on Google.
 Google specifically states in its help system that reviews can improve your listings' visibility in its results.

-Warning: don't overdo it with the keywords in your replies.
-Otherwise, Google and other search engines may penalize your listing, and you could potentially offend your client or patient if they feel like your response isn't authentic.
+Don't overdo it with the keywords in your replies, though.
+Otherwise, Google and other search engines may penalize your listing, and you could offend your client or patient if they feel like your response isn't authentic.
 Remember, these responses are public for everyone to see.
 The good news is you can add to, edit or update your replies at any time.

 4. Protect your business reputation with trust and transparency.

-However, if you're actively marketing your brand reputation and requesting online reviews, you can drown one or more negative review in a sea of positive reviews.
-Remember, today's consumers are well educated.
-Most people know that you cannot please 100% of the people 100% of the time.
+However, if you're actively marketing your brand reputation and requesting online reviews, you can drown a few negative reviews in a sea of positive reviews.
+Today's consumers are well educated; most people know that you cannot please 100% of the people 100% of the time.
 Your competition likely has a negative review or two as well.
 The key is having dozens or hundreds of positive reviews to outweigh the negative ones.
-When you combine positive reviews with personalized responses to all your reviews, you are creating an impenetrable fortress around your brand's reputation.
+When you combine positive reviews with personalized responses to all your reviews, you create a strong fortress around your brand's reputation.

 Many times, it's your responses that will attract new customers to your business.
-When they see you responding to all your clients and observe how you handle difficult situations, most people will trust you to do a good job or to do the right thing if you don't.
+When they see you responding to all your clients and observe how you handle difficult situations, most people will trust you to do a good job – and to do the right thing if you don't.

 5. Attract new customers who post reviews.